Auto insurance FAQ

 Yes – in Canada, it’s the law: your vehicle has to be insured.
 The exact requirements vary from province to province, but every jurisdiction mandates a minimum amount of liability insurance.
 Most drivers should invest in a broad spectrum of insurance, not just liability, so that they’re protected in the event of unexpected, unavoidable scenarios, like an accident, fire, or theft.
 After all, bad things can happen to anyone.

 A type of insurance system used by providers in several provinces, like Ontario and Alberta.
 Under the no-fault insurance system, you skip the hassle of pursuing the at-fault driver’s insurer to get compensation.
 Instead, your own provider pays out your benefits, which usually means you get quicker and more convenient service.

 But who’s at fault in an accident still matters.
 If you’re found at fault, that verdict goes on your record and your insurer could raise your premiums.

 What is an auto insurance deductible?

-A deductible is the amount of money that you must pay out of pocket to cover damages before your insurance kicks in.
+The amount of money that you must pay out of pocket to cover damages.
 Your insurance provider will pay for all covered costs beyond your deductible.
-For example, if your policy has a $500 deductible you would pay the first $500 of your claim and the insurance company would pay the remainder, up to a pre-determined maximum amount.
+For example, if your policy has a $500 deductible, you would pay the first $500 of your claim, and your insurance company would pay the rest, up to a pre-determined maximum amount.